postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 <img alt="Edit plan page" src="https://assets.postman.com/postman-docs/billing-edit-plan-add-members-v9.1.jpg"/>

-You can opt to apply changes immediately or on plan renewal.
+You can opt to apply changes immediately or on renewal.
 You can adjust your team size, billing frequency, and plan type.
 Select **Next** to adjust your team's add-ons, including monitoring blocks, mock server blocks, and custom domains.
 Select **Next** to then **Confirm Changes**.

 The cost of your new plan and/or additional seats will be prorated based on the time left in your team's billing cycle.